Cannabis in the Community

 The Village and/or Town can provide local licensing for retail cannabis establishments.
 This would be similar to the liquor licensing process done today, whereby the Town Selectboard acts as the Liquor Control Board.
 However, unlike local liquor licensing boards (which is silent with respect to villages), with local cannabis control boards, the law simply says that the local municipal legislative body may choose to create one (7 VSA section 863(b)), so villages can have their own local Cannabis Control Board.
 Therefore the Trustees and Selectboard can vote, either individually or together, on whether they want to have warned public vote to allow retail cannabis for each municipality.
 However, municipalities have no control over the issuance of anything other than retail licenses or the retail portions of integrated licenses (which occurs when other types of licenses, including cultivation, manufacturing, wholesale and retail, occur in one establishment).

 The Town and Village wish to have robust community conversations about whether and how to allow retail cannabis in the community.
-The first live community forum will take place on Tuesday, December 7th from 4:30-5:30pm.
-A short presentation on the state and local context for retail cannabis legalization will be followed by a question and answer session with Town and Village community development officials.
-All community members are welcome to attend through the following options:
+The first live community forum took place on Tuesday, December 7th from 4:30-5:30pm.
+A short presentation on the state and local context for retail cannabis legalization was followed by a question and answer session with Town and Village community development officials.
+View a recording of the first community forum and the presentation slide deck.

 Regulation of Cannabis Operations through Zoning

 Regardless of whether retail sale of cannabis is allowed, municipalities can control some aspects of how any cannabis establishment (retail or otherwise) operates through zoning and public nuisance laws.
-These may include mechanisms such as only allowing retail cannabis in certain zoning districts, imposing specific conditions to avoid or mitigate public impacts, establishing an overlay district to impose specific standards across multiple underlying zoning districts, or requiring that certain performance standards be met.
-One important consideration may be how close to schools retail cannabis establishments are located; the State Cannabis Control Board already may plan to impose some restrictions on this, as reported by VT Digger.
+These may include mechanisms such as only allowing certain types of cannabis establishments in certain zoning districts, imposing specific conditions to avoid or mitigate public impacts, establishing an overlay district to impose specific standards across multiple underlying zoning districts, or requiring that certain performance standards be met.
+However, such regulations must treat cannabis establishments like any other business and cannot exceed the authority granted to municipal zoning under 24 V.S.A.
+Chapter 117.